 SACRAMENTO, Calif., April 3, 2017 – Aerojet Rocketdyne, a subsidiary of Aerojet Rocketdyne Holdings, Inc. (NYSE: AJRD), is showcasing disruptive space technologies at the 33rd annual Space Symposium, April 3-6, in Colorado Springs, Colorado.
-Aerojet Rocketdyne, the nation’s premiere rocket propulsion provider will showcase its transformative technologies at the Boeing Exhibit Center and Pavilion in booth 118.
+Aerojet Rocketdyne, the nation’s premier rocket propulsion provider will showcase its transformative technologies at the Boeing Exhibit Center and Pavilion in booth 118.
 Subject matter experts are on hand throughout the symposium to answer questions and discuss the company’s products.

 Aerojet Rocketdyne technologies on display include: